Hepatitis B | Pokenga ate

 Protect new sexual partners

-If you are a carrier for hepatitis B and have a new sexual partner then they will be at risk of catching it from you.
-They should be checked for immunity against hepatitis B (likely if under 25 years as they should be protected by vaccination at birth).
+If you're a carrier for hepatitis B and have a new sexual partner then they will be at risk of catching it from you.
+They should be checked for immunity against hepatitis B. It's likely they're protected if they're under 25 years of age as they should be protected by vaccination at birth.

-If your partner is not immune, then they can receive a free hepatitis B vaccination which will protect them from getting acute hepatitis B. After they have finished the course of vaccines (3 over 3–6 months), they should be tested for protective immunity against hepatitis B. Until then, you and your partner should use condoms to prevent hepatitis B infection.
+If your partner isn't immune, then they can receive a free hepatitis B vaccination which will protect them from getting acute hepatitis B. After they've finished the course of vaccines (3 over 3 to 6 months), they should be tested for protective immunity against hepatitis B. Until then, you and your partner should use condoms to prevent hepatitis B infection.

 Where do I go for a sexual health check-up?

-The Hepatitis Foundation of NZ(external link) provides a follow-up programme for people with hepatitis B. This is free and their community nurses help follow-up people in the community, through home visits, to provide education and support to individuals and families.
+The Hepatitis Foundation of NZ(external link) provides a follow-up programme for people with hepatitis B. Their community nurses help follow-up people in the community, through home visits, to provide education and support to individuals and families.
+It's a free programme.

 Hepatitis B(external link) The Hepatitis Foundation NZ